MiguelArenas/coalevol/README.md

 CoalEvol implements a large set of parametrical and empirical substitution models at all nucleotide, codon and amino acid levels.

-To download CoalEvol I recommend use the Chrome browser.
-Then go to releases and click on the desired files (CoalEvol-7.3.5.zip; do not download Source code files because they only include a readme).

 Citation